-ApoB is a blood test that counts the actual particles that cause plaque in your arteries.
+ApoB is a blood test that counts the particles that cause plaque in your arteries.
 LDL-C only estimates the weight of cholesterol they carry.
-About 1 in 3 people have a normal LDL but a high ApoB, which means a standard cholesterol report can miss real heart risk.
+About 1 in 3 people have a normal LDL but a high ApoB, which means a standard cholesterol report can miss serious heart risk.

 Table of Contents